ibm-cloud-docs/vpc/fl-faq.md

 Likely causes of this error include:

-   * Your user is not authorized to create flow log collectors.
    * Your user is not authorized to access the specified target of the flow log collector.
    * Your Cloud Object Storage (COS) bucket is missing the Identity Authorization Management (IAM) authorization to allow the flow logs service to write flow logs to your bucket.